allenzhong/sqs-consumer/README.md

 [![NPM downloads](https://img.shields.io/npm/dm/sqs-consumer.svg?style=flat)](https://npmjs.org/package/sqs-consumer)

 Forked from bbs/sqs-consumer.
 Build SQS-based applications without the boilerplate.
 Just define an async function that handles the SQS message processing.

+As the original repo is too slow to update, this repo copied the AWS sdk update from this [PR](https://github.com/bbc/sqs-consumer/pull/252).

 ## Installation